Toy (Linear) Models#

 dictionary holding space discretization configurations.
 Contains:

-• scheme: string specifying the space discretization scheme (e.g., ‘FD’, ‘FE’, ‘BE’, etc.).
+• ’scheme’: string specifying the space discretization scheme (e.g., ‘FD’, ‘FE’, ‘BE’, etc.).
 Default is None.

 • dt (float) – time step assumed for time integration.
 Default is 0.5

-• t_eps (float) – a small number to compare time steps.
+• t_eps (float) – time precision.
 Default is 1e-6.

 • model_name (str) – name of the model.
 Default is “Toy-Linear-Time-Dependent”.

-nx: int#
+ndim: int#

 dt: float#